zabokaa/vina/README.md

 ## User Stories

-### For Logged-in-user
+### As a Logged-in-user [...]

-- As a user, I want to add and delete wines to my private library/vinotheque
+- I want to add and delete wines to my private library/vinotheque.
-- As a user, I want to ad a new entry for a wine
+- I want to add a new entry (= post) for a wine.
-- As a user, I want to upload an image of the wine bottle
+- I want to upload an image of the wine bottle.
+- I want to commment on my own or others users' post.
-- As a user, I expect a consistent and responsive design for easy use on various devices, prioritizing mobile devices first.
+- I expect a consistent and responsive design for easy use on various devices, prioritizing mobile devices first.

-### For Guest-user
+### As a Guest-user [...]

-- As a user, I want to read recommendations.
+- I want to read recommendations (posts and comments).
-- As a user, I want to be informed about the aim of the page.
+- I want to be informed about the aim of the page.
-- As a user, I want to easily navigate the site.
+- I want to easily navigate the site.
-- As a user, I want to be able to create my own profile.
+- I want to be able to create my own profile.

+### As a Super-user = Admin [...]

+- I want to to approve or disapprove user's new entries/posts
+- I want to approve or dissaprove comments on existing entries.

 ## Key Features